 B) Finding the posts with the keyword in the title

 You use Google Search Operators to find the number of articles with the keyword in the title.
 Google has a number of search operators that filter search results.
 You can precede any search term with one of the modifiers followed by a colon.
 You will use the Google search modifier allintitle to determine the number of pages with your keyword in the title.

 To do this simply enter allintitle:”YourKeyword”.
 Google will report the number of matching pages below the search box.

 Google search can be a very useful tool for content marketers.
 Here is some detail on other Google search operators like allintitle: that are useful …

 Go to our Google Search Operator guide for more info.

 Calculating Keyword Golden Ratio

-Then add/replicate a formula in the KGR column which divides the two columns.
+Then add/replicate a formula in the KGR-result column which divides the two columns.

 Doug Cunnington has a spreadsheet already created you can grab.

 As the amount of monthly search volume goes up the fixed ratio of .25 will result in too many sites with a matching title to compete with.
 If there are 1000 monthly searches for the keyword and 250 with the keyword in the title you will still be at the .25 KGR ratio.
 However, the number of posts is much higher at 250 and it will be much harder to get to page 1 for a new site.
 This is why the KGR method stops at 250 monthly searches.